 Before attempting any correction of the perforation, a hearing test should be performed.
 The benefits of closing a perforation include prevention of water entering the ear while showering, bathing or swimming (which could cause ear infection), improved hearing, and diminished tinnitus.
 It also may prevent the development of cholesteatoma (skin cyst in the middle ear), which can cause chronic infection and destruction of ear structures.

 If the perforation is very small, otolaryngologists may choose to observe the perforation over time to see if it will dose spontaneously.
 They also might try to patch a cooperative patient's eardrum in the office.
 Working with a microscope, your doctor may touch the edges of the eardrum with a chemical to stimulate growth and then place a thin paper patch on the eardrum.
 Usually, with the closure of the tympanic membrane, improvement in hearing is noted.
-Several applications of a patch (up to three or four) may be required before the perforation closes completely.
 If your physician feels that a paper patch will not provide prompt or adequate closure of the hole in the eardrum, or attempts with paper patching do not promote healing, surgery is considered.

-Tympanoplasty can be performed through the ear canal (transcanal approach), through an incision made in the ear (endaural approach) or through an incision behind the ear (postauricular approach).
-A graft may be taken in order to reconstruct the tympanic membrane.
-The expert physicians at ENT of Georgia South can perform a tympanoplasty within an hour if done through the ear canal or up to three hours if an incision is needed.
-The procedure is performed under local or general anesthesia.
-Tympanoplasty has a success rate of 85-90% and is usually done on an outpatient basis.
+Tympanoplasty can be performed through the ear canal (transcanal approach), through an incision made in the ear canal (endaural approach) or through an incision behind the ear (postauricular approach).
+A graft is taken in order to reconstruct the tympanic membrane.
+The tympanoplasty is performed under general anesthesia on an outpatient basis.